 Most bracken infested pasture lies on land that is too steep or inaccessible for any land based treatment in practical terms; indeed, only sheep and hardy upland cattle are able to access much of it.
 The only cost effective means of dealing with a problem of this magnitude is by the helicopter application of Asulox but the service really must be booked in good time.
 Unfortunately, with the current late granting of the Emergency Authorisation for Asulox, booking as soon as possible is even more critical.
-Potential clients are best advised to indicate their bracken control requirements to us in the Autumn/early Winter prior to the intended spray year.
+Potential clients are best advised to indicate their bracken control requirements by the end of March in the intended spray year.
 Then once Authorisation has been issued (which it now has for 2022) the Operator will be able to move forward quickly.
-This will give both ourselves and the regulatory bodies we have to consult with time to consider various environmental issues that may have to be addressed.
+This will give both the operator and the regulatory bodies who need to be consulted time to consider various environmental issues that may have to be addressed.
 How these are dealt with will determine whether or not CRD will issue the mandatory Aerial Spray Permit required for each and every job.
-This can be a lengthy process and failure due to an unexpected late hurdle could jeopardise a client’s whole scheme.
-(Glastir Advanced offers £175/ha & EN’s Countryside Stewardship £170/ha).
+This can be a lengthy process and failure due to an unexpected late hurdle could mean the Permit will not be received in time for spraying that season.
 Scheme participants must make clear to their scheme Contract Manager (CM) they wish to treat their bracken by the helicopter application of Asulox and gain approval and the year of work to be agreed.
 Further, clients wishing to spray (unfunded) areas outside of the scheme also need to clear this with their CM.
-All the bracken to be treated in that year must be entered on the same map so our Permit application shows the whole task (we need the clients’ maps as soon as they have determined their areas).
+All the bracken to be treated in that year must be entered on the same map so the Permit application shows the whole task ( clients’ maps are needed as soon as they have determined their areas)

 Efficacy of Asulox

-Asulox is fairly target specific and our bracken kill rate is usually around 95/98% as seen in the following year.
+Asulox is fairly target specific and bracken kill rate is usually around 95/98% as seen in the following year.
 However, long term control is enhanced by adequate preparation and follow up work.

 Strategic land planning and destruction of the dead bracken brash built up over the years.